Chapters

 12. Click Save.

-13. You can now find it under Run a pay, Add leave item.
+13. You can now find it under Pay > Run a pay > Add leave item.
 Your employee will also be able to request this leave from their app if they have their app enabled.

-If you no longer want Partner's leave to be available to your employee, simply go to the employee's Employee payment page and tick off Partner's leave under the Special leave section.
+If you no longer want Partner's leave to be available to your employee, simply go to the employee's Payment page and tick off Partner's leave under the Special leave section.

 Was this content helpful?
 Thanks for your feedback